tantaman/tantaman.github.io/_drafts/2022-01-26-protocol-for-integrations.markdown

 12. Request a machine readable copy of the schema, and protocol, to understand the scope of the universe
 13. Request a subset of fields from an object

-> Note: for those who have used `GraphQL` this should look somewhat familiar.
-Given `GraphQL` and `Relay` are both developed by Meta we took a lot of inspiration from their approaches.
+> **Note:** for those who have used `GraphQL` this should look somewhat familiar.
+Given `GraphQL` and `Relay` are both developed by Meta, we took a lot of inspiration from their approaches.
 Our protocol even has a very tight `GraphQL` integration.
 We diverge, however, in a few places.
-We allow users to extend one another's types (think of [Rust's trait system](https://doc.rust-lang.org/book/ch10-02-traits.html)), we heavily encourage the use of semantic type aliases, we have no "terminal" types, we've further defined edge traversals and edge operations (similar to https://relay.dev/graphql/connections.htm), we provide more primitives for introspection, we retain the "node" and "nodes" root calls concepts (https://github.com/facebook/relay/issues/1653), we add support for type equivalences.
+We allow users to extend one another's types (think of [Rust's trait system](https://doc.rust-lang.org/book/ch10-02-traits.html)), we heavily encourage the use of semantic type aliases, we have no "terminal" types, we've further defined edge traversals and edge operations (similar to [Relay Connections](https://relay.dev/graphql/connections.htm)), we provide more primitives for introspection, we retain the ["node" and "nodes" root calls concepts](https://github.com/facebook/relay/issues/1653), we add support for type equivalences.

 # Evolving the Schema